A quick reminder

 -Please can parents ensure they are sending children to nursery with nappies and wipes.

-Parents can now order polo shirts for children, orders will be made on a termly basis for those that are interested.
+Parents can now order polo shirts and hoodies for children, orders will be made on a termly basis for those that are interested.

 Nursery Meal Information

 We make every effort to give the children in our care a healthy, nutritious and balanced diet.
 Research shows that eating breakfast helps to support a child's learning.
 Each morning the children are able to select their own breakfast and drink from our selection of cereals and toast, milk, water or orange juice.